 Summer will be here before we know it!
-We love to relax and enjoy activities outside.
-But, we don’t cut out reading time.
 Summer reading activities are important for keeping newly acquired skills fresh and getting a jump start on the new school year.

-Here are some awesome summer reading ideas and activities that will keep the kids engaged this summer.
+Try these awesome summer reading ideas and activities that will keep the kids engaged this summer.
 Best of all, they are all fun!
-Pick one that looks like a good fit or combine a few of them to create a learning-packed season.
+Pick one that looks like a good fit or you can combine a few of them to create a learning-packed season.

 All of the resources are free unless noted.